MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     _Blob Item Blade_

-1. If the image is gray scale, you have a working SLURM cluster.
+1. If the image is gray scale, you have a working SLURM cluster!

 In this exercise you learned how to download files from blob storage.